vmware/vrealize-developer-tools/CONTRIBUTING.md

 ## Getting Started

 Looking for places to contribute to the codebase?
-You can start by looking through the [`help-wanted`](https://github.com/vmware/vrealize-developer-tools/labels/help%20wanted) issues.
+You can start by looking through the [`good-first-issue`](https://github.com/vmware/vrealize-developer-tools/labels/good-first-issue) and [`help-wanted`](https://github.com/vmware/vrealize-developer-tools/labels/status:help-wanted) issues.

 ### Getting the code